-For Denver-area baseball fans, the real celebration takes place this Friday, April 10th, when the Rockies welcome fans back to Coors Field for their home opener.
-We lucked out in the opening day lottery the last two years, but not this year, so we won’t be in attendance on opening day.
+We lucked out in the opening day lottery the last two years, but not this year so we won’t be in attendance on opening day.
 We did still take the day off work so that we could still take in the festivities down in LoDo, where the sports bars will be bustling with fans hungry for hot dogs and cold beers.
-The Ballpark Neighborhood does not lack for great bars and there are even a few breweries within walking distance to the ballpark.
-The closest one is right within the walls of Coors Field: The Blue Moon Brewing Co. at The Sandlot.
-We visited The SandLot late last season and it’s a brewery worth a visit if you’re a fan of beer, baseball, or both.
+The Ballpark Neighborhood has lots of great bars to explore around the ballpark.
+There’s even a couple of breweries within walking distance.
+However, the closest brewery is located within the walls of Coors Field: The Blue Moon Brewing Co. at The Sandlot.
+The brewery is worth a visit if you’re a fan of beer, baseball, or both.

 Blue Moon Brewing Co. is a part of Tenth and Blake Beer Co, the craft and import division of MillerCoors.
 The brewery is located within Coors Field, right at the corner of 22nd and Blake Street.
 Blue Moon, a Belgian-style wheat ale, was invented here in 1995 by brewer Keith Villa.
 They still brew Blue Moon on premises, as well as Blue Moon White IPA and many other seasonal and limited-release brews.

-The SandLot was bustling, but not nearly as crowded as we would have expected during a busy ballgame.
-In addition to Blue Moon they had several great Blue Moon seasonals, plus Coors, Coors Light, and full bar.
-Food was being served at the Smokehouse inside, though it’s not clear if it’s only available on game days or not, since the food service is part of the ballpark and not the brewery.
+The Sandlot was bustling, but not nearly as crowded as we would have expected during a busy ballgame.
+In addition to Blue Moon, they had several great Blue Moon seasonals, plus Coors, Coors Light, and a full bar.
+Food was being served at the Smokehouse inside, though it’s not clear if it’s only available on game days or not since the food service is part of the ballpark and not the brewery.

 This year is the 20th anniversary of Coors Field, and the 20th anniversary of Blue Moon, which was created during that first year at the stadium brewery.
 They are planting fresh hops in Coors Field, back behind the outfield where they have the home run fountains.
 Who knows, maybe these fresh hops will find their way into a special anniversary brew?
 We’ll have to wait and see how the Blue Moon Brewing staff put these fresh hops to use.

 As for Opening Day, Blue Moon Brewing will have a Belgian Golden Strong Ale and Belgian Strong Amber on tap, along with all their standard offerings.
-Hopefully the beers are accompanied by a few more Rockies wins!
+Hopefully, the beers are accompanied by a several Colorado Rockies wins!